jkillingsworth/gnuplot-perf/README.md

 ## Overview

-This repo contains a set of tests that compare the performance of two different versions of Gnuplot running on a Windows system.
+This repo contains a suite of tests that compare the performance of piped input for two different versions of Gnuplot running on a Windows system.

 To run the tests, the following prerequisites need to be in place: